Stephanie Hunder

 HomeArtistsStephanie Hunder

 Stephanie Hunder is a Minnesota artist and arts educator who creates with ink, paper, and light.
 Her current work studies human relationships to the natural world through botanical and scientific iconography, combining photographic and digital techniques with traditional printmaking processes.
-Creating content through process and the importance of hands-on research is a focus in her teaching.
+Creating content through process and the importance of hands-on research are a focus in her teaching.
 She received her BFA and MA from the UW–Madison, and her MFA from Arizona State; she currently teaches at MCAD and the UM Twin Cities.
 Hunder was recently awarded the McKnight Printmaking Fellowship for 2025, and has upcoming exhibitions at ArtHaus in Decorah, Iowa, and Highpoint Center for Printmaking in Minneapolis.

 Program Offerings